Kanustu/LHL_midterm_project/README.md

 The Eye of the Storm: Data Analysis, Visualization, and Statistical Modelling of US Tornadoes
 ---

-By: Jordan Kanustu and Brigitte Sullivan </br>
+By: Jordan Kanius and Brigitte Sullivan </br>
 Submitted on: Tuesday, October 3, 2023 </br>
 Lighthouse Labs Data Science Program </br>